hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 ```
 docker-compose -f docker-compose-zipkin-example.yml up
 ```
+- You can view the sample app at http://localhost:8081.
+Refresh the sample app page multiple times to generate sample requests.
+Then go back to the Hypertrace UI and click the 'Refresh' button at the top.
+You should now see sample requests in the Explorer section.

-- You can start Hypertrace AND the sample app together with:
+- Note: You can start Hypertrace AND the sample app together with:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-zipkin-example.yml up
 ```
-- You can view the sample app at http://localhost:8081.
-Refresh the sample app page multiple times to generate sample requests.
-Then go back to the Hypertrace UI and click refresh.
-You should now see sample requests in the Explorer section.

 ### Troubleshooting